-The University of Oklahoma Norman campus joins the HSC and Tulsa campuses to become tobacco-free on July 1.
+The University of Oklahoma Norman campus joins the HSC and Tulsa campuses to become tobacco-free on July 1, 2012.
 Click here to review the OU Tobacco-Free policy (http://hr.ou.edu/policies/tobaccofreesummary.asp).
 The University of Oklahoma is committed to providing its students, employees, and visitors with a healthy, clean, and safe place to work, live, and learn.
-A tobacco-free campus protects everyone from the health dangers related to secondhand smoke and is in compliance with Governor Fallin’s recent executive order.
+The OU Board of Regents has established a campus Tobacco-Free policy consistent with state Executive Orders 2012-01 and 2013-43.
+All properties and facilities of the University of Oklahoma, regardless of campus or location, are free of tobacco, electronic cigarettes, and vaping devices.

 Community Suggestions - Enforcement of this policy is an ongoing process that involves community awareness and cooperation.
 Certain areas on campus may need more resources to increase compliance with the OU tobacco-free policy.
 If you know of such areas, please email your comments to BreatheEasy@ou.edu.